The First Salute: Commemoration

 De Graaff is commemorated as a hero of the American Revolution with a portrait in the State House of the American state of New Hampshire.

-In 1939, President Franklin D. Roosevelt visited Sint Eustatius.
-In recognition of the First Salute, he presented the island with a plaque, which is mounted on the square at Fort Orange at the flagpole.
-He was not the first Roosevelt to visit the island.
+In 1939, President Franklin D. Roosevelt presented a plaque to Sint Eustatius, in recognition of the First Salute.
+It is mounted on the square at Fort Orange at the flagpole.
+Roosevelt was not on the island, as the citizens had hoped that year.
+The Roosevelt family was not unfamiliar with the island.
 In 1759, Adolphus Roosevelt and Elizabeth Groebe had married there.

+In 1976, the plaque commemorating the 200th anniversary of the United States was unveiled, a gift from the United States Virgin Islands, and in 2001 and 2014, plaques of The First Salute from the Sons and the Daughters of the American Revolution were unveiled.

 Barbara W. Tuchman's book The First Salute was published in 1988.